FLinT3/SNParser/README.md

 # About

 This is a small script can help to annotate your SNPs.
-The program take on input your SNP-id from the VCF file and generate a report based on SNPedia (https://www.snpedia.com/) data.
+The program take on input your SNP-ID from the VCF file and generate a report based on SNPedia (https://www.snpedia.com/) data.

 # Steps

 ### 1. File preparation
-Firstly, we need to convert the file for reading.
+Firstly, you need to convert the file for reading.
 To do this, filter out the unique SNP-IDs by bash:

-*Note: if you wont to select exect clinically significant, you can use the Clean Var database and download vcf with ClinVar variants (https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/clinvar.vcf.gz).
-For this you also shode to download SnpSift (https://pcingola.github.io/SnpEff/)*
+*Note: If you want to select clinically relevant SNPs, you can use the Clanwar database - download a VCF with ClinVar variants (https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/clinvar.vcf.gz).
+For this you also should to download SnpSift (https://pcingola.github.io/SnpEff/)*

 ```bash
 java -jar SnpSift.jar annotate clinvar.vcf snps.vcf > snps_snpsift_clinvar.vcf